ronaldbosma/blog/content/blog/where-to-position-specflow-in-the-test-pyramid/index.md

 #### Why I skip the Controller

 It is not uncommon for an API to support multiple versions of a contract or even different protocols, like REST and gRPC.
-This would mean multiple controllers, that all use the same application/business logic, as shown below.
+This would result in multiple controllers, that all use the same application/business logic, as shown below.

 ![Multiple Controllers](../../../../../images/where-to-position-specflow-in-the-test-pyramid/multiple-controllers.png)

 Which controller would you use to automate a Gherkin scenario?
 Or would you duplicate the scenarios and implement them on every controller?

-Controllers are focused on technology specific concerns, like what status code to return from a REST API if a resource can't be found.
+In my opinion controllers should be focused on technology specific concerns, like what status code to return from a REST API if a resource can't be found.
 It is the application/business logic working together with the other classes that actually implement a Gherkin scenario.
 That's why I skip the Controllers in my SpecFlow tests.

 #### Why I include the repository and database

 Most of the logic that is described in a Gherkin scenario will reside in the application/business logic and in the aggregates/entities.
-With that consideration in mind, in the pas I did not include the repository or database in my SpecFlow tests.
+With that consideration in mind, in the past I did not include the repository or database in my SpecFlow tests.
 Instead I stubbed the repository with a test double.

 There are two reasons why I've found this approach to be bad.

-##### Reason 1: stubbing can be difficult and the number of different situations to support tend to get out of hand
+##### Reason 1: stubbing becomes difficult when the number of different situations to support grow

 One of the advantages of Gherkin is that you can define `Given` steps that can be reused across scenarios and features.
 It can for instance makes sure that books are available in the system when executing the scenario.
 See the following snippet.